 Savings Methodology: EM&V and whole facility measurement

 This protocol is used to estimate savings for retro-commissioning (RCx) projects where a substantial portion of the savings are expected to come from operational and maintenance (O&M) activities.
 Since RCx often involves improvements through control system optimization, maintenance changes, and other system-level enhancements, determining savings often involves numerous assumptions and extensive interactive effects.
-This protocol provides a framework for calculating savings for projects involving whole building or sub-system monitoring.
+This protocol provides a framework to calculate savings involving whole building or sub-system monitoring.

 Measure Description

-Retro-commissioning is a systematic process to improve a building’s existing equipment and energy systems.
-RCx involves an assessment of the all energy systems contained within a building and applies energy savings strategies to reduce overall energy use.
+Retro-commissioning is a systematic process to improve a building’s energy use.
+RCx involves an assessment of all energy systems within a building and applies energy savings strategies to reduce overall energy use.
 The process usually begins with an energy audit of the building, an inventory of building equipment, development of energy conservation measures (ECMs), cost-benefit analysis of ECMs, and implementation of selected ECMs.

 ECMs that may be considered in RCx projects include: